rgeissen/trusted-data-agent/docs/FeatureProfile/PROFILE_CLASSIFICATION_USER_GUIDE.md

 ## Overview

-The Trusted Data Agent now supports **profile-based classification** for MCP (Model Context Protocol) tools, prompts, and resources.
+The Uderia Platform now supports **profile-based classification** for MCP (Model Context Protocol) tools, prompts, and resources.
 Each profile can have its own classification mode, allowing you to customize how capabilities are organized in the UI.

 ## Classification Modes